rwdroge/pug2024OTEL/README.md

 3. Rerun the requests from the ABL Client
 4. Check Jaeger again and compare with before to verify your changes

+There's a lot of things you can configure for the tracing as well:

+- Do I want to trace procedures or classes or both?
+- And if so, which classes/procedures do I want to trace?

+> [!TIP]
+> You can use wild cards while defining which procedures/classes will be traced.
+> It's also possible to use folder structures in this filter, check the [OE Docs]("https://docs.progress.com/bundle/openedge-abl-troubleshoot-applications/page/Sample-configuration-file.html") for more information on the possibilities

+#### Tasks

+1. Take one of your own projects / your application and start collecting metrics
+2. Do the same for traces (maybe you already have a customer/user complaining about slowness in specific parts of the application, that would be a great place to start)